Flat honing: Method

 The removal of the material is done by using geometrically undefined cutting edges (grain bound) that are held together in large working wheels with a thin layer of abrasive.
 The workpieces are held in toothed carriers (plastic, steel) that are driven by two horizontal pin rings.
 The full workpiece surface is in constant contact with an abrasive wheel.
 There are two different processes: Single and double sided machining.

 The working wheel and the carriers are driven by different relative movements between the workpiece and the abrasive wheel.
 The rotation of the inner pin ring against the working wheel generates the stock removal.
 The operation itself will be flushed continually (mostly with oil) to ensure the clean working wheel does not become contaminated with grinding sludge.

-Abrasive
+Materials

 Most working wheels contain abrasive grains of synthetic diamond or cubic boron nitride (CBN).
 The grain shape, grain coating and the grain size are other important components for an optimal working process.

-Bond

 The bond has the task of holding the individual grains together until they become dull.
 Type and quantity of the binder used affects both the hardness and the abrasive properties of the working wheels.
 The outbreak of the abrasive grain is called self-sharpening.